Who is eligible to enter?

 - Rachel Carson Environment Book category: Entries must be nonfiction books about environmental topics.
 Coffee-table books and memoirs are not eligible.
 One book per entry plus supplemental materials.

-- Outstanding Student Reporting: A story or series on an environmental topic.
-All radio, TV, print and online publications published or aired by the original media outlet are eligible, including campus media, journalism produced during internships and part time jobs.
+- Ray Reece "Excellence in Environmental Journalism" Student Award category: A story or series on an environmental topic.
+All radio, TV, print and online publications published or aired by the original media outlet are eligible, including campus media, journalism produced during internships and part-time jobs.

 Check SEJ Awards 2019 Rules for complete category descriptions.